SQL Server Maintenance Solution

 Back up to Multiple Files

 Databases are becoming larger and larger.
-The SQLCAT team posted an article about how to tune the performance of SQL Server backup compression, by using multiple backup files, and the BUFFERCOUNT and MAXTRANSFERSIZE options.
-The DatabaseBackup procedure supports these recommendations:
+You can tune the performance of SQL Server backup compression, by using multiple backup files, and the BUFFERCOUNT and MAXTRANSFERSIZE options.
+The DatabaseBackup procedure supports these options:

 EXECUTE dbo.DatabaseBackup